Phase transitions for a planar quadratic contact process: Introduction

-\begin{conjecture} If there is a $(\theta_1,\theta_2)\in S^1$ with $\theta_1\theta_2 \neq 0$ and $c^*(\theta) < 0$, the system cannot survive starting from an initial configuration with only a finite number of particles. \end{conjecture}
+\begin{conjecture} If there is a $(\theta_1,\theta_2)\in S^1$ with and $c^*(\theta) < 0$, the system cannot survive starting from an initial configuration with only a finite number of particles. \end{conjecture}

-In a number of situations, see e.g., Chapter 7 of Cox, Durrett, and Perkins \cite{CDP}, block constructions have been used to show that a process dies out.
-However, in that situation one shows that a large enough dead region will expand.
+In a number of situations, for example see \citep[Chapter 7]{CDP}, block constructions have been used to show that a process dies out.
+However, in that situation, one shows that a large enough dead region will expand.
 Since our process is good at filling in holes, that conclusion is false here, and one will need a much different method to prove our conjecture.